XayOn/bacchus/Readme.rst

 Bacchus
 -------

-**Get your cloud and multimedia solution ready in no time!**

-Freedom for your home and media.
-Fast setup to a libre solution on media manamement, torrent automatic downloads, cloud and office on-cloud.

-This proyect aims to make personal cloud and media management solutions more widely accesible, or at least a bit more painless to setup
+Personal cloud and media management solutions made widely accesible.
+With a more simple configuration and few requirements, get a lot of tools installed and pre-configured, ready to fly!

-You'll need to buy a domain (or have one already with "public" and "private" subdomains free).
+You'll need to have a domain on ghandi.net and get your ghandi.net API key.

+All the services will only be available on your home network, but a VPN server is setup and a client configuration file is automatically issued upon installation, so you only need to forward VPN port to the machine where you've got bacchus installed.

 After installation, you can:
 - Connect to the VPN server from outside your home
-- See all the services under private.<your_domain>.com
+- See all the services under https://private.<your_domain>.com/ The main interface is NextCloud, with the media applications embedded on it.

 Features
 --------

 Note that this is just an installer/bundle of the real tools that make the magic.

-- Keep track of your favourite movies :heavy_check_mark:
-- Keep track of your favourite tv shows  :heavy_check_mark:
+- Keep track, download automatically and watch online your favourite movies, tv shows and music :heavy_check_mark:
-- Keep track of your favourite music :heavy_check_mark:
-- Keep track of your favourite books :heavy_check_mark:
 - Download all of them! :heavy_check_mark:
 - Synchronize your calendars :heavy_check_mark:
 - Synchronize your contacts :heavy_check_mark: